 - The MCPTT User performs the Generic Test Procedure for MCPTT Authorization/Configuration and Key Generation as specified in TS 36.579-1 [2], subclause 5.3.2.

-- The GNSS simulator is configured to simulate a location in the centre of Geographical area #1 to provide a location, as defined in TS 36.508 [24] Table 4.11.2-2 scenario #1.

 - UE States at the end of the preamble

 - The UE is in E-UTRA Registered, Idle Mode state.